 The Easy Way to Increase File Upload Size in WordPress

-Fixes a Common Issue with Godaddy and Namecheap hosting without touching the php.ini file
+Fixes a common issue with Godaddy and Namecheap hosting without touching a php.ini file

 If you prefer to watch a video, scroll to the bottom!